joscha/indexifier/README.md

-  -V, --version            output the version number -e, --extensions <list>  The extensions to take into account; defaults to .htm,.html -h, --html               Enable to generate HTML output
+  -V, --version            output the version number -e, --extensions <list>  The extensions to take into account; defaults to .htm,.html -h, --html               Enable to generate HTML output -L, --no-link-folders    Do not link folders when in HTML output mode
 ```

 #### Install